carlitoselmago/event_php/README.md

 The event_php folder has a .htaccess that prevents accessing to xml files (for security reasons) if the web is on a nginx server do the equivalent in the .conf file of the website

+## TODO:
+- Add createdon field in _users in the createifnotexists
+- Develop an easier implementation of php-web-analytics

 ## Instructions

 - Create a file for custom css